 When profiling the FHIR Resource make sure we can make references to existing documents.
 (4/25/16 – what / who is the source of this issue?)

-Should the FHIR CarePlan.subject be restricted to Patient?
+(closed 7/18/16) Should the FHIR CarePlan.subject be restricted to Patient?

 What does CarePlan.subject of type Group mean?